PoCInnovation/Workshops/software/18.Kafka/README.md

 # Workshop 18 - Setup Kafka in a microservice architecture

-:heavy_check_mark: Start Kafka and ZooKeeper using docker compose
+✔️ Start Kafka and ZooKeeper using docker compose

-:heavy_check_mark: Create a producer service
+✔️ Create a producer service

-:heavy_check_mark: Create two consumer services
+✔️ Create two consumer services

-:heavy_check_mark: Publish messages into Kafka
+✔️ Publish messages into Kafka

 ## Introduction